Flederossi/sandboot/README.md

 # sandboot
-A tiny sand simulation inside a x86 bootloader.
+A tiny sand simulation inside a x86 bootloader written in assembly.

 <br />